Scholarly Name Reference

 māui.com → xn--mui-1oa.com

 The non-ASCII characters in Māui are encoded while the ASCII remains visible.
 To the DNS, it is Punycode.
 To humanity, it is Māui.
+This domain is currently registered by another party.

 How maui becomes Māui